 - Day Temperature 25.1°C 77°F

 - Sunshine Hours 9 hours

 - Rainfall Days 16 days

 What's The Weather Like in Sydney in January?

-Located on the east coast of Australia, Sydney is the capital city of New South Wales and one of Australia’s largest cities.
-Defined by its picturesque Pacific coastline and the landmark Sydney Opera House standing in the harbour front, Sydney is a beautiful city that draws visitors all year round thanks to its lively atmosphere, idyllic beaches and wonderful Australian weather; Sydney has a typical subtropical climate.
+Located on the east coast of Australia, Sydney is the capital of New South Wales.
+Sydney is a beautiful city that draws visitors all year round thanks to its lively atmosphere, idyllic beaches and wonderfully sunny climate.